-A second unsigned digit indicates the octave to which the note belongs.
+A second unsigned digit 13 indicates the octave to which the note belongs.
 For reference, octave 4 runs from middle C to the B above.
-The lowest note on an 88-key piano is the A in octave 0, while its highest note is the C in octave 8 (cf. also Fig. B.8 on the following page).
+The lowest note on an 88-key piano is the A in octave 0, while its highest note is the C in octave 8 (cf. also Fig. B.8).